 In the Business Session Wednesday morning, the conference:

-- showed appreciation for the hard work and gracious hospitality of the Coastal District and the Local Arrangements Committee as well as the Conference Worship Committee, Conference Secretary and all of those who work to put on Annual Conference.
+showed appreciation for the hard work and gracious hospitality of the Northwest District and the Local Arrangements Committee as well as the Conference Worship Committee, Conference Secretary, and all of those who work to put on Annual Conference.

 accepted an invitation to hold the 2020 Annual Conference session in Columbus with a start date of June 7, 2020.
 Dr. James Crosse, member of St. Luke UMC, will serve again as the Chair of Local Arrangements.

 Annual Conference 2019 ended with a Service of Sending Forth.